PeatioBlockchain/Peatio/docs/setup-ubuntu.md

 }
 ```

-Make sure to replace `http://peatio.local` with your actual server DNS
+Make sure to replace `http://peatio.local and 127.0.0.1` with your actual server DNS

 Verify that the syntax of the config file is valid : `$ sudo nginx -t`